vahidzafari/microservice-design/README.md

 # microservice-design
-This repostory represent a microservice architecture with a simple project
+This repository represent a microservice architecture with a simple project

 ![Diagram](./microservices.drawio.svg)